MahdiTavakol/ModernCppProjects/LargeLogParser/LargeLogParser/LargeLogParser/README.md

 ### ✔️ How to Build & Run Tests

-1. **Catch2 Integration**
+1. **Catch2 Integration**:
-   The project uses the single-header distribution of Catch2 (`catch_amalgamated.hpp`), so no external installation is required.
+   The project uses a single-header version of Catch2 (`catch_amalgamated.hpp`).
+No separate installation is required.

-2. **Build with CMake or Visual Studio** (C++20 required):
+2. **Build with CMake or Visual Studio** (Make sure you have C++20 enabled):
-   - **Visual Studio**:
+   - If using Visual Studio:
-     - Add `test.cpp` to your test target, or create a dedicated test project and include all relevant `.h` and `.cpp` files.
+     - Add `test.cpp` to your test target or create a new test project and include all `.h` and `.cpp` files.
-     - Ensure that `CATCH_CONFIG_MAIN` is defined in exactly one `.cpp` file to provide the Catch2 test runner.
+     - Make sure to define `CATCH_CONFIG_MAIN` in one `.cpp` file to enable the main test runner.
-   - **CMake**:
+   - If using CMake:
      ```cmake
      add_executable(runTests test.cpp)
      target_compile_features(runTests PRIVATE cxx_std_20)
      ```

-3. **Run Tests**
+3. **Run Tests**:
-   Execute the compiled test binary from the command line or directly within Visual Studio.
-All correctness checks and benchmark timings will be printed to the console.
+   Run the compiled test binary in terminal or from within Visual Studio.
+All tests will run and show timing/validation output.

 ---

 ## 🧪 Test Coverage

-The test suite validates and benchmarks:
+The test suite benchmarks and verifies:

-- Parser correctness (accurate counts of `[INFO]`, `[WARN]`, and `[ERROR]` entries).
+- Parser correctness (e.g., count of `[INFO]`, `[WARN]`, `[ERROR]` lines).
-- Scalability with increasing log file sizes.
+- Scalability with increasing file sizes.
 - Performance scaling with varying thread counts.
-- Direct performance comparisons between serial and parallel implementations.
+- Comparison between serial and different parallel implementations.

-Benchmark results are reported to the console in a structured, human-readable format.
+Benchmark results are printed to the console in a structured format.